How to find the correct meter reading – whether analog, digital or smart

 - Unit “kWh” visible

 Here's how to read it: Press the button on the device until the consumption is displayed.
-Write down the displayed kilowatt-hour number.
-If your meter distinguishes between HT (high-rate) and NT (low-rate), you'll need to read and write down both values separately.
+Note the displayed kilowatt-hour figure.
+If your meter differentiates between peak (high tariff) and off-peak (low tariff), you must read and write down both values separately.

 Smart meters are networked digital meters with automatic consumption transmission.